-As many as five NVIS keys can be used with one vehicle.
-You should bring all NVIS keys that you have to your NISSAN dealer for registration.
-This is because the registration process will erase the memory of all key codes previously registered into the NISSAN Vehicle Immobilizer System.
-After the registration process, these components will only recognize keys coded into the NISSAN Vehicle Immobilizer System (NVIS) during registration.
+New or duplicate keys can only be obtained from your NISSAN dealer and must be registered to the Nissan Vehicle Immobilizer System (NVIS) components in your vehicle by an authorized NISSAN dealer.
+As many as 5 NVIS keys can be used with one vehicle.
+At this time, you should bring all NVIS keys that you have to your authorized NISSAN dealer for registration.
+This is because the registration process will erase the memory of all key codes previously registered into the Nissan Vehicle Immobilizer System.
+After the registration process, these components will only recognize keys coded into the Nissan Vehicle Immobilizer System (NVIS) during registration.
 Any key that is not given to your dealer at the time of registration will no longer be able to start your vehicle.